octopus-sensing/octopus-sensing/docs/tutorial.rst

 The example scenario is the most common in emotion recognition research in affective computing.
 In this scenario, we learn how to record data from different sources synchronously when an event happens and stop data recording by finishing the event.

-**By designing these examples, we learn how to:**
+**By following these examples, we learn how to:**

-    1. Record data from various sources synchronously.
+    - Record data from various sources synchronously.
-    2. Being synchronized with other software like Matlab and unity.
+    - Being synchronized with other software like Matlab and unity.
-    3. Running the scenario and creating triggers in another application and recording data synchronously using Octopus Sensing
+    - Running the scenario and creating triggers in another application and recording data synchronously using Octopus Sensing
-    4. Use various kinds of stimuli in octopus-sensing.
+    - Use various kinds of stimuli in octopus-sensing.
-    5. Providing some utilities for designing experiments.
+    - Providing some utilities for designing experiments.
-    6. Monitor and data in real-time.
+    - Monitor data in real-time.
+    - Read recorded data in real-time
-    7. Preprocess and visualize data offline.
+    - Preprocess and visualize data offline.

 **Prerequisites**